ranovoxo/movie-data-pipeline-infra/README.md

 # Movie Data Pipeline Infrastructure

 This repository contains Terraform configurations for provisioning the AWS infrastructure required to run the [movie-data-pipeline](https://github.com/ranovoxo/movie-data-pipeline) project.
-The configuration spins up an EC2 instance to host the Airflow pipeline, a PostgreSQL RDS database, S3 buckets for DAG storage and backups, IAM roles and group membership, and a monthly cost budget.
+The configuration spins up an EC2 instance to host the Airflow pipeline, a PostgreSQL RDS database, IAM roles and group membership, and a monthly cost budget.

 ### Resources Provisioned

 * **EC2 instance** – Ubuntu 20.04 host bootstrapped with Docker and the pipeline via a user-data script.
 An Elastic IP and security group (SSH + Airflow UI) are attached.
 * **RDS PostgreSQL** – database instance with credentials stored in AWS Systems Manager Parameter Store.
-* **S3 buckets** – separate buckets for Airflow DAGs and backups.
 * **IAM** – instance role with SSM + KMS permissions and membership for a pre-existing CLI group.
 * **Budget** – monthly cost budget to keep spending under control.